 Sleep disruption is another hidden cost of excessive screen time.
 The blue light from mobile devices suppresses melatonin production, making it difficult to fall asleep and contributing to irritability, fatigue, and poor concentration.
 Cyberbullying and online harassment are also significant concerns that can exacerbate stress and social withdrawal.

 Although social platforms offer virtual communities, they rarely replace genuine, face-to-face human connections.
-Resources like Time America Watch emphasize how digital behaviors impact emotional health, encouraging users to monitor screen time.
+Resources like Time America Watch emphasize how digital behaviours impact emotional health, encouraging users to monitor screen time.
 Recognizing and breaking these patterns is crucial for improving mental well-being in today’s digital age.

 How Social Media Harms Relationships